 Dayna Lisaius currently serves as the Town Treasurer.
-For 2016, this was a one year position.
-In 2017 the elected treasurer post was voted for a three year term.
+In 2020 the elected treasurer post was voted for a three year term.

-Property taxes can be paid through mail, credit card in person at the Municipal building during office hours, or by pre-authorized direct withdrawal from your bank account.
+Property taxes can be paid through mail or credit card in person at the Municipal building during office hour.

 NOTE: Vermont residents need to fill out their homestead application each year by April 15.
+If filed after April 15 and one time charge of 8% of your education taxes will be charged.
 You may download a form through the State of Vermont website, www.tax.vermont.gov.

 How to Calculate your Taxes:

 Taxes are calculated based on the current assessed value of your property times the rates as determined by the State of Vermont and the Town board.